ddbj/www/_jga/group-e.md

 ## Group {#group}

-The applications to DBCLS, JGA submissions and downloads are managed through groups consisting from D-way account holders as members.
+The applications to DBCLS, JGA submissions and downloads are managed through groups consisting from DDBJ account holders as members.
 Through groups, a principal investigator (PI) and applicant are able to co-manage data without sharing their accounts.
 The PI is able to keep access rights properly by removing members when they leave the PI's